Bravos-Power/pyoframe/docs/learn/concepts/special-functions.md

     How is `.to_expr()` a valid Pandas and Polars method? `import pyoframe` causes Pyoframe to [monkey patch](https://stackoverflow.com/questions/5626193/what-is-monkey-patching) the Pandas and Polars libraries.
 One of the patches adds the `.to_expr()` method to both `pandas.DataFrame` and `polars.DataFrame` (see [`monkey_patch.py`](https://github.com/Bravos-Power/pyoframe/tree/main/src/pyoframe)).

+!!! tip "Working with Pandas Series"

+    You can call `.to_expr()` on a Pandas Series to produce an expression where the labels will be determined from the Series' index.

 [^2]: After all, how could it?
-If a user decides to write code that adds two DataFrames together, Pyoframe shouldn't (and couldn't) interfere.
+If a user decides to write code that adds two DataFrames together, Pyoframe shouldn't interfere.

 ### Example